niko-lay/MobFox-iOS-SDK/README.md

 Integration Documentation
 =====================
+Integration documentation can be found on the [GitHub Wiki](https://github.com/mobfox/MobFox-iOS-SDK/wiki).

-Integration docs are available directly in your MobFox account.
+Integration docs are also available directly in your MobFox account.
 Just log in, head to Integration, and you will see the latest integration tutorials.

 Custom Events
 =====================